TL;DR

 I’ve talked about retention quite a bit in the past (for example, here and here), but I only do so because it’s crucial for success in any coaching relationship.

-The reason is simple: if your athlete doesn’t retain the information from a session, time is then wasted reviewing and repeating, rather than progressing.
+The reason is simple: i f your athlete doesn’t retain the information from a session, time is then wasted reviewing and repeating, rather than progressing.

 As a fun turn of phrase, I often say "Retention = Retention".